-The final examination and the fifth regular examination will both take place during this two (or three) hour period.
-The final examination portion will be comprehensive.
-The final cannot be rescheduled so do not schedule plane flights (or anything else) that will conflict with it.
+The final examination will be comprehensive and cannot be rescheduled so do not plan plane flights (or anything else) that will conflict with it.
+I may allow you to work longer than two hours scheduled for the final.

 2.6 Writing Projects